assetgraph/assetgraph/README.rst

 Add assets to the graph by recursively following "dangling relations".
-This is the preferred way to load a complete web site or web application into an ``AssetGraph`` instance after using ``transforms.loadAssets`` to add one or more assets to serve as the starting point for the population.
+This is the preferred way to load a complete web site or web application into an ``AssetGraph`` instance after using ``assetGraph.loadAssets`` to add one or more assets to serve as the starting point for the population.
 The loading of the assets happens in parallel.